Max Gissen

-Max Gissen (1909 – November 14, 1984) was an American journalist known for book reviews at the magazine Time.
+Max Gissen (1909 – November 14, 1984) was an American journalist known for book reviews in the magazine Time.

 Background

 Max Gissen was born in Kyiv, then the Russian Empire (today, Ukraine) and came with his family to the United States.
 He grew up in Brattleboro, Vermont.
 He attended Clark University.

 Career

 Gissen reviewed books in the magazine The New Republic under Edmund Wilson.
 During World War II, he served in the US Army as an infantry captain in Europe.
 In 1946, he joined Time, where he interacted with Whittaker Chambers, T.S.
 Matthews, and publisher and co-founder Henry Luce.
 Initially, he wrote the Press section; in 1947, he took over book reviews.
 He also started the Time Reading Program, a book series.
-While at Time, he wrote cover stories on Louis Armstrong and John P. Marquand, for the latter of which won public praise from publisher Henry Luce.
+While at Time, he wrote cover stories on Louis Armstrong and John P. Marquand, the latter of which won public praise from publisher Henry Luce.
 Gissen retired in 1967.